 - The sum of $864 and $812.80 will be equal to a total of $1,676.80

 The final PIA amount is an estimated amount of SSDI benefits that you are entitled to.

-Helpful SSA Tools
+Does SSA Have Helpful Tools

 To find out your entire covered earnings history, you can check your statement online on the SSA website.
 You can also find helpful resources like an online calculator, which requires you to enter your complete earnings history to estimate your monthly disability benefits.

 Additionally, there is a more detailed calculator that is more precise on the approximate estimate of your monthly disability benefits and can compute historical and future benefits estimates.